bitmax-exchange/bitmax-pro-api/misc/bitmax_ws_order_channel_ready_mode.md

 ## Activate the Ack Mode

-You shall specify the websocket version by adding an ack field in the auth message when authenticating the websocket.
+You shall specify the websocket version by adding an ack field in the auth message when authenticating the websocket, (set `ack=ready` to turn on the ready ack mode):

 ```json
 {